nathanpeck/s3-upload-stream/README.md

 ### Limits

 * The multipart upload API does not accept chunks less than 5 MB in size.
-So although this stream emits "chunk" events which can be used to show progress, the progress is not very granular, as the events are only emitted every 5 MB.
+So although this stream emits "chunk" events which can be used to show progress, the progress is not very granular, as the events are only per part.
+By default this means that you will receive an event each 5 MB.
 * The Amazon SDK has a limit of 10,000 parts when doing a mulitpart upload.
 Since the part size is currently set to 5 MB this means that your stream will fail to upload if it contains more than 5 GB of data.
-This can be solved by modifying the property `maxPartSize` of the UploadStreamObject.
-By increasing the `maxPartSize` you will increase the amount of stream data that gets buffered in memory between flushes, but it will allow you to handle streams of many TB if necessary.
+This can be solved by using the 'stream.maxPartSize()' method of the writable stream to set the max size of an upload part, as documented below.
+By increasing this value you should be able to save streams that are many TB in size.

 ## Usage